libmcu/libmcu/README.md

 libmcu prioritizes simplicity and minimal code size.
 Dynamic memory allocation is avoided whenever possible, and no linker script tweaks are required.

+All code is written in standard C99 for maximum portability.
+Its modular directory structure, naming conventions, and interface boundaries are designed to be intuitive and scalable across a wide range of embedded platforms.

-Documentation for each module is available in its corresponding subdirectory.
+Documentation for each module is located in its respective subdirectory.
 You can also find usage examples in [examples](examples) and test cases in [tests](tests/src).